Deliver “Delight and Passion” to people

 Every year, 2 million tons of textile waste is disposed of.
 Three-quarters of this is incinerated as garbage.
 The "Colour Recycle System(R)" is based on the concept of "circulating materials by color" and is a new form of recycling for a sustainable society that recycles waste textiles that are difficult to separate by color, regenerating them into attractive materials.
 Together with its material development partner, Colour Recycle Network, colourloop Inc. aims to upcycle waste textiles in a more attractive way for a sustainable society.

-Kanro Co., Ltd., known for Kanro candy and Pure Gummy, is taking on the challenge of sustainable initiatives by upcycling discarded packaging materials.
-As part of its Future concept design Project, Kanro has collaborated with other companies in different industries on two axes: sustainability and well-being.
-In this project, rather than simply making cute miscellaneous goods, the company explored initiatives that only Kanro could undertake and arrived at the idea of upcycling packaging materials that would otherwise be discarded during manufacturing.
+Kanro Co., Ltd., known for its Kanro candies and Pure Gummy, is taking on a sustainable initiative by upcycling discarded packaging materials.
+Kanro has previously collaborated with companies in different industries on the two axes of sustainability and well-being as part of its Future concept design business.
+In this project, rather than simply creating cute goods, Kanro sought an initiative that only they could undertake, and arrived at the idea of upcycling packaging materials that would otherwise be discarded during manufacturing.

 ■ Talk event planning

-Nowadays, a wide variety of sustainable materials are attracting attention.
-Producers and companies are being asked to create products that do not waste resources and to build circular business models, while consumers are being asked to adopt lifestyles that do not waste resources by taking action on things they can easily do, such as reusing and reducing to reduce consumption and choosing alternative products that are made with the environment in mind.
-Based on the idea of creating a cycle of happiness through concept design, we will consider from a concept design perspective how all people involved, including creators, customers, participants, the environment, and local communities, can create happy relationships and grow together.
+Recently, a wide variety of sustainable materials have been attracting attention.
+Producers and companies are required to engage in manufacturing that does not waste resources and to build circular business models, while consumers are required to adopt a lifestyle that does not waste resources by taking action on everyday things such as reusing and reducing consumption, and choosing environmentally friendly alternative products.
+Based on the idea of creating a cycle of happiness through concept design, we consider from a concept design perspective how all those involved—makers, customers, participants, the environment, and local communities—should be able to create happy reciprocal relationships and grow together.

 Date and time: Tuesday, May 28th

-Location: Shibuya Hikarie Creative Space 8, 8th floor
+Location: Shibuya Hikarie Creative Space 8 / 8th floor of Shibuya Hikarie

 Organizer: Paper Parade Co., Ltd.